 Perthshire, Angus and the Kingdom of Fife offer a wealth of historic buildings and sites that reflect a wide spectrum of Scotland’s past and heritage.
 Various civilisations have each left something to be remembered by, be it symbols, buildings, inventions or relics.
-A day spent delving back into the distant past, in the countryside around the Firth of Tay and the Kingdom of Fife.
+A day spent delving back into the distant past, visiting some of Scotland's iconic treasures.

-- Scone Palace - The historic crowning place of Scottish Kings (Grounds entry and photo stop)
+- Scone Palace - The historic crowning place of Scottish Kings (Grounds and photo stop)

 Visit to the Palace Grounds to view the Palace, the old Chapel and Moot Hill, the original location of the ‘Stone of Destiny’

 Medieval Royal Burgh which has been an important crossing point of the River Tay since the 9th century.
 Landmark attractions now are St John;s Kirk (1440) and the Black Watch Museum but the city has a rich history in crafts and industries like cloth, leather, dying, glass and whisky.

 In the little known church of St Beans are two diverse treasures.
 One is a set of Pictish standing stones from 8th century and the other a piece of Clan McBean tartan that was taken to the moon in 20th century

 - Innerpeffray (Visit and photo stop)

 Hidden away in deepest Perthshire is Innerpeffray Library the oldest lending library in Scotland with volumes and collections of first editions that date back to 1476.
 A real gem of Scottish history.